tradle/bots/README.md

 The Tradle app takes care of:
 - cross-platform support (iOS & Android). iOS is currently more mature.
 - cross-browser support (Chrome, Firefox, Safari, IE11).
 Chrome currently has the best support.
-- UI (you can do some per-provider theming on the server-side)
+- offline support, a must on mobiles, but very hard to develop.
+You have it here out of the box.
+- UI.
+You can customize it with per-provider styles on the server-side.
+In teh near future you will be able to add your own JS code that will be executed in the app.

 This framework supports:
 - asynchronous messaging
-- reliable persistent-queue-based send/receive on both the server and the bot ends
+- reliable persistent-queue-based send/receive on both the server and the bot ends (the basis for offline support)
-- easy to get started, see below sample strategy
+- easy to get started.
+We provide set of sample bots, which we call "strategies"

 ## Your bot, the Tradle server, and the clients